bengrunfeld/study-notes/cheesemaking/cheesemaking_process.md

 Salt (`sodium chloride`, aka table salt) slows and halts acidification, assists with drainage, controls bacteria and mold growth, influences texture, and contributes to flavor.

+The goal amounts of salt listed in the recipes are for pure sodium chloride.
+Sea and mined salts (i.e. regular table salts) often contain visible elements that are not desirable in your cheese.
+The texture of salts matter too.
+Rock and large crystal salts will not dissolve evenly.
+Extra fine ground slat is too fine for most cheeses and will dissolve and run off the cheese along with the whey.

+The best texture for cheesemaking is flaked slat, such as you find in kosher salt.
+Some kosher salt contains an anti-caking agent that is not ideal for cheesemaking.
+The best brand of kosher salt to use is `Diamond Crystal` kosher salt, because it is completely free of additives. `Sonoma Kosher` is also good, and can be purchased through SaltWorks.
+If the recipe calls for fine slat, use canning salt (free of additives) or just grind kosher salt to be the desired texture.

+#### Methods of Salting

+There are two main methods of adding salt to cheese - `dry salting` and `brine salting`.
+Often the method used is the personal preference of the cheesemaker, but sometimes its is best to use one method over the other.

+##### How to Dry Salt the Cheese

+Dry salting is done by sprinkling or rubbing salt onto the curd or formed cheese.
+When salt is added to the curd, it must be given a period of time to melt and begin to be absorbed.
+This is called `mellowing`.
+If mellowing is not carried out properly, there can be problems with the curd.

+##### How to Brine Salt the Cheese

+Ideally, cheeses are put into the brine at the same temperature as the brine - usually 46F to 59F (8C-15C).
+This helps prevent shocking the exterior of the cheeses, and reduces permeability of the rind to the brine (like splashing ice water on your face).
+Temperature also affect the uptake of salt into the cheese.

+Just before placing wheels in the brine, it is a good idea to first agitate the solution to help ensure an equal distribution of minerals and contents.

+Make sure there is enough room in the brine for the cheeses to float freely.
+Also, sprinkle dry salt on top of each cheese after it is floating in the brine.
+Otherwise, you should totally submerge the cease in the brine using a rack that presses them down into the brine - though this method can leave marks.

+It is preferable to agitate the solution during brining, but this hasn't been seen to give a marked benefit.

+The higher the fat content of the cheese, the slower the uptake of salt will be.